Russia’s capital Moscow is known for a number of things; history, culture, nightlife, and crazy architecture.

 - 4. Arbat- The Coolest Place to Stay in Moscow

 - 5. Basmanny – Where to Stay in Moscow for Families

 Looking for a specific place to stay?
 These are our highest recommendations for places to stay in Moscow.

 For more information on hostels, check out our post: best hostels in Moscow.

 Best Hostel in Moscow: Godzillas Hostel

 Godzillas is Moscow’s largest and most famous hostel.
-In the heart of Tverskoy, this three-story hostel is a short walk from the city’s major tourist attractions.
-With comfortable beds and modern amenities, you won’t find a better hostel in Moscow.
+In the heart of Tverskoy, this three-story hostel is a short walk from the city’s major sights and attractions.
+With comfortable beds and modern amenities, you won’t find a better hostel in the city.

 Best Hotel in Moscow: Loft Hotel H11

-Loft Hotel H11 is the best hotel in Moscow.
-Conveniently located on the borders of Basmanny and Kitay-Gorod, this hotel is a short walk Moscow’s major tourist attractions as well as several metro stations.
+Loft Hotel H11 is the coolest hotel in Moscow.
+Conveniently located on the borders of Basmanny and Kitay-Gorod, this hotel is a short walk Moscow’s major attractions as well as several metro stations.